swini25/Adaptive-Recommendation-Chatbot-with-RAG-and-Vector-Database/README.md

 - "Suggest a diet plan for a healthy skin.”
 - "How to manage stress effectively to get good skin?"

-## Video Demonstration
-A detailed video walkthrough of the application demonstrating its features and usage can be found [here](https://youtu.be/KI6cY6RzfoY).

 ## Documentation
 - *Flowise Documentation*: [Flowise Documentation](https://docs.flowiseai.com/)